 China's Strategic Calculation

 President Trump's request for Chinese assistance in reopening the strait has been met with studied ambiguity from Beijing.
-Rather than committing to help, Chinese officials issued a carefully worded statement calling for all parties to "immediately stop military operations" and avoid further regional escalation—a response that commits China to nothing while appearing reasonable to international audiences.
+Rather than committing to help, Chinese officials issued a carefully worded statement calling for all parties to "immediately stop military operations" and avoid further regional escalation—a response that commits to nothing while appearing reasonable to international audiences.